faucetsdn/udmi/docs/message_walk.md

 the UDMI schema.
 There are a variety of configuraitons used, depending on the overall intent.

 ## Sequence Validator

-The [UDMI Sequence Validator](sequence_validator.md) tool monitors a sequence of messages from a device's stream and validates that the composition of sequential messages is compliant with the UDMI Schema
+The [UDMI Sequence Validator](sequence_validator.md) tool monitors a sequence of messages from a device's stream and validates that the composition of sequential messages is compliant with the UDMI Schema.